tomwheeler/counter-demo/README.md

 # Demonstrate Durable Execution (AKA "With Temporal")
-Note that there is no need to show the code, although technical audiences may benefit from seeing the Workflow code (in the `businesslogic.py` file), since the code is not very different than what they saw before (though there are a few small changes)
+Note that there is no need to show the code, although technical audiences may benefit from seeing the Workflow code (in the `businesslogic.go` file), since the code is not very different than what they saw before (though there are a few small changes)

 1. `cd durable-execution`
 2. Run the Temporal Service: `temporal server start-dev` (optionally add the `--db-filename` option, so that the state of Workflow Executions isn't lost if the service crashes).
-3. Run `python run-workflow.py 10` (this launches a Worker, submits the Workflow for execution, and shuts down the Worker when that execution is complete; the argument passed is value counted up to).
+3. Run `go run runner/main.go` (this launches a Worker, submits the Workflow for execution, and shuts down the Worker when that execution is complete)
 4. Press Ctrl-C to terminate the process while the count is underway.
    Point out the last number displayed and ask what the next number will be.
 Unlike the volatile  execution shown before, this is a